-Exams: There will be 5 exams worth 30 points.
+Exams: Each exam is worth 30 points.
 Exams will be timed.
 Students will have 90 minutes to compete the exam, once begun.
-The exams will be active for at least 2 days- Students may begin the exam anytime within the 2 day period.
+The exams will be active for 2 days- Students may begin the exam anytime within the 2 day period.
 However, once the exam is started, it must be completed within 90 minutes of the start time.
-There will also be an 'open-book', untimed exam covering the Chapters on the Middle Years- Students will have a week to submit the Test.